jtweedle1/what-did-i-just-read/README.md

 ## Status

-Currently in the planning phase, so finalizing my tech stack and project setup.
+Currently developing and out of the planning phase!
+Have implemented several features already.
+What's next is either implementing the quiz or the user login/auth.

 ## Future Directions

-- Add quiz generation for comprehension checks
 - Let users customize how content is explained (e.g., story, metaphor, step-by-step)
 - Upload PDFs or slides and summarize sections in bulk
 - Chrome extension for summarizing web content instantly